toddllm/klaviyo-reporting-poc/START-HERE.md

 **UPDATE: All PRs for the Narrow Scope POC implementation phase have been completed as of May 6, 2025.**

+**NEW: Additional PRs (7-10) have been identified for extending the Narrow Scope POC functionality.**

 The Narrow Scope POC has been successfully implemented according to the PR plan defined in [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md).
-All 6 PRs have been merged and the implementation is now ready for demonstration.
+All 6 initial PRs have been merged and the implementation is now ready for demonstration.
+Four additional PRs (7-10) have been identified to extend the functionality with Supermetrics integration, BigQuery loading, Looker Studio configuration, and performance testing.

 ## Overview